QFPay/QFPAY_Global/2_payment.md

 +  7.Online Alipay payment redirect parameters

-For Alipay online payment, after the transaction, it will redirect to the return_url set by the merchant,with the GET method and the following parameters:
+For Alipay online payment, after the transaction, it will redirect to the return_url set by QFPay(Note:Merchant needs to tell QFPay technical person with return_url information),with the GET method and the following parameters:

 | Field Name    | Description   | Required  | Notes 	 | Example  |
 | ------------- |:-------------:| ---------:| ----------:| --------:|